-Provider fraud is the criminal act of intentionally filing a false claim.
-Typically, the claim is for services that were not actually rendered.
-Abusive billing by providers that is not fraudulent is the most common cause of loss and accounts for the greatest financial loss to the Medicaid program.
-It may take the form of billing for excessive services, consistently billing for the most expensive services possible, patient sharing, or rendering medically unnecessary services.
-These are only a few of the many scams used to over-bill Medicaid.
+Provider fraud includes intentionally billing for services not rendered.
+Abusive billing by providers that is not fraudulent is the most common cause of loss, and accounts for the greatest financial loss to the Medicaid program.
+Abusive billing may include billing for excessive services, consistently billing for the most expensive services possible, patient sharing, or rendering medically unnecessary services.
+These are some of the types of abusive billing used to over-bill Medicaid.
+Program losses can also result from inadvertent billing errors.
+The SUR Unit distinguishes among the various kinds of losses and takes the appropriate administrative actions.

 Proving fraud is an extensive process that requires expert investigation and analysis.
-The SURS Unit of Nevada Medicaid is comprised of Analysts, Registered Nurses, Certified Professional Coders and Auditors.

-Program losses can also result from inadvertent billing errors.
-SURS distinguishes among the various kinds of losses and takes the appropriate administrative actions.
-When there is reliable evidence of fraud, the provider is referred to the State's Medicaid Fraud Control Unit of the Attorney General's Office for criminal investigation.
-Detailed information about the various administrative actions available to SURS can be found by clicking on the MSM Chapter link under Regulatory.
+The SUR Unit of Nevada Medicaid is comprised of Administrative Staff, Analysts, a Registered Nurse, and Certified Professional Coders.
+Upon determining there is a credible allegation of fraud, the SUR Unit refers the matter to the State's Medicaid Fraud Control Unit of the Attorney General's Office for criminal investigation.
+Detailed information about the various administrative actions available to the SUR Unit can be found by clicking on the MSM Chapter link under Regulatory.